The anti-Ramsey threshold of complete graphs: Proof of Theorem for

 It is left to prove that $G\in P_{j_{\min}}$.

 \begin{subclaim} The graph $G$ is in $P_{j_{\min}}$. \end{subclaim}

-\begin{proof}[Proof of Sub-Claim~\ref{subclaim:G}] Since Sub-Claim~\ref{subclaim:Sv} is already proved, it remains to deal with the $K_k$'s contained in $K(v)$.
+\begin{claimproof}[Proof of Sub-Claim~\ref{subclaim:G}] Since Sub-Claim~\ref{subclaim:Sv} is already proved, it remains to deal with the copies of $K_k$ contained in $K(v)$.
 As in the case where $G_v$ is only a single $K_k$-component (Claim~\ref{claim:onecomponent}), we split the proof depending on the structure of $K(v)$.
 Recall that since $G_v$ contains more than one $K_k$-component, $K(v)$ is neither $X_{k-2}$ nor $U_1$.

 \textit{Case $K(v)=X_\ell$ for $2\leq \ell \leq k-3$.} We proceed exactly like in the proof of Claim~\ref{claim:onecomponent}, which means that we colour an edge within $R(v)$ if there is a coloured edge in $S(v)$ or we colour two parallel edges otherwise.